Frequently Asked Questions

 We are the opposite of a referral service.
 We identify, plan, manage and lead projects to help ensure good outcomes.
 It's hard, detailed and challenging work.

-Besides coordinating and leading hands-on projects, what else does Hands On Orlando do?
+What else does Hands On Orlando do?

 How does Hands On Orlando come up with project ideas?